 Ecosystem Learning Objectives

-- Explain that transfer of energy is not efficient and the effect of this on the length of food chains; be able to give a rule of thumb for how much energy is transferred to the next trophic level.
+- Explain that transfer of energy is not efficient and the effect of this on the length of food chains.

-- Describe the global pathways for cycling of nitrogen and carbon between living organisms, atmosphere, oceans and continental crust
+- Describe and interpret diagrams of the global pathways for cycling of nitrogen and carbon between living organisms, atmosphere, oceans and continental crust.

 Energy flows but matter cycles

 As enemies consume their victims in a community, they digest the matter of their victim and use some of it for energy for their own growth and reproduction.
 For instance, when the squirrel eats the conifer seed in the food web above, the transfer of energy is not efficient because squirrel biochemistry and tissue is of a very different composition than seed biochemistry and tissue.
 Much of the potential energy in the seed is spent in processing or remains in the seed tissue as it moves through the squirrels digestive tract and is excreted into the environment.
 For the average trophic interaction, roughly 90% of energy is lost at each trophic level transfer, and this loss of energy to the consumer limits the length of food chains within a food web.
 Also, if only 10% of the energy makes it to the next level, the population size of the top predator(s) remains small, while the population size and biomass of producers needs to be huge!
 In ecology, biomass is the combined mass of all the organisms of that species or group in the ecosystem.
 Note that in the biofuel industry, the term biomass is used a little differently than in by an ecologist.
 Ecologists refer to the entire organism, including roots and seeds, but biofuel biomass almost always refers to the mass of animal waste and harvested plant material used to make energy.

 All the matter in living organisms, made up mostly of carbon, hydrogen, oxygen, and nitrogen in organic molecules, is either incorporated into the enemy that consumes it or left behind in the environment (see Frog Energy Flow Figure).
 Each atom ends up somewhere, as described below in the nutrient cycles section.
 The energy obtained by each organism is:

 - used for maintenance of the organisms